It is developed by a team at JetBrains although it is an OSS language and has external contributors.

 No, they won’t.
 We can still implement suggestions for variable names, etc.

 We are planning on making it extensible in a few ways: from inline functions to annotations and type loaders.

 Yes.
-Kotlin provides a few features that help: Operator overloading, Custom Control Structures via inline functions, Infix function calls, Extension Functions, Annotations and language quotations.
+Kotlin provides a few features that help along: Operator overloading, Custom Control Structures via inline functions, Infix function calls, Extension Functions, Annotations.

 Currently at 5.

 Yes.
-There are plans to provide CommonJS and AMD support.
+There are plans to provide at least CommonJS and AMD support.